maciejgz/rac/README.md

 #### Non-functional
 - Gradle as a build tool
+- DDD and hexagonal architecture - keep application and domain logic independent of the framework.
+All beans shall be created in the infrastructure layer config classes.
+  The only exception are the transactional annotations in the application service layer.
+- Domain services should operate on pure data without commands.
+Commands reach the application service layer and from there we pass on pure data or domain DTOs.
 - Event sourcing - Kafka as a message broker
 - Internal communication between services by events with sagas
 - Requests to the services through the API Gateway